mlowicki/rhythm/README.md

 ```

 ### delete-job
-Delete job with the given fully-qualified ID.
+Remove job with the given fully-qualified ID.

 Example:
 ```